 Over half (53%) of Victorians aged 16 to 29 believe getting drunk every now and then is not a problem.2 But a majority (87%) of Australians think alcohol is a serious issue facing our community, and improving Victoria’s drinking culture is a high priority for VicHealth.3

-The Innovation Challenge: Alcohol offered an investment pool of $395,000, which will be shared among successful projects that have the most potential to decrease the amount Victorians drink, particularly those that drink heavily, or to increase the acceptability of saying no to a drink, or drinking a bit less.
+The Innovation Challenge: Alcohol called for ideas to help change Victoria’s drinking culture by reducing the amount Victorians drink, particularly those that drink heavily, or to increase the acceptability of saying no to a drink, or drinking a bit less.
+Funding was awarded to four projects in February 2015 and projects were delivered over 12-18 months throughout 2015 and 2016.

 April 2013 – October 2014